-What is the standard deduction amount for 2016?
-The IRS updated the number and it’s a little bit higher this year if you file as head of household.
+What is the standard deduction amount for 2021 and 2020?
+The IRS updated the number and it’s a little bit higher this year.

 When filing income taxes, taxpayers can choose to either itemize tax deductions, or take the standard tax deduction amount.
 The IRS adjusts how much the standard deduction is each year based upon inflation.
-The 2016 standard tax deduction amount is the same as the 2015 deduction amount for most taxpayers because of limited inflation.
+The 2020 standard tax deduction amount is a bit higher than the 2019 deduction amount for most taxpayers because of limited inflation.

 As usual, there are different deduction values depending upon how you file your income taxes.